Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 ## Allow DNS Queries with `firewalld`

 There is always a good reason behind when a software is frequently being recommended.
-In this case, running `sudo firewall-cmd --add-service=dns --permanent && sudo firewall-cmd reload` will do the job.
+In this case, simply running `sudo firewall-cmd --add-service=dns --permanent && sudo firewall-cmd reload` will do the messy job above.

 # Debugging Installation Issues